-Jan Beccaloni is a museum curator specialising in spiders and their relatives and a natural historian, Secretary of the Wallace Memorial Fund, the Meetings Secretary of the British Arachnological Society and the author of the acclaimed book “Arachnids’.
+Jan Beccaloni is a museum curator specialising in spiders and their relatives and a respected natural historian.
+She is the Meetings Secretary of the British Arachnological Society, the former Secretary of the Wallace Memorial Fund and the author of the acclaimed book “Arachnids’.
 Jan is an experienced and popular tour leader who enjoys travelling and has conducted scientific fieldwork in the UK, Brunei, Madagascar and Costa Rica.

 Extension into the Amazon